 Good evidence shows that fortified foods and supplemental vitamin D increase 25(OH)D concentrations; the evidence for increases in 25(OH)D concentration by UV radiation exposure is fair (2).
-However, 25(OH)D responses vary depending on the baseline 25(OH)D concentration; responses are greatest in people whose baseline 25(OH)D concentration is lower than 50 nmol/L. Future research needs to consider baseline 25(OH)D concentrations, responses vary by ethnicity; for example, postmenopausal African Americans have no response or only limited response to vitamin D from fortified foods and supplements.
+However, 25(OH)D responses vary depending on the baseline 25(OH)D concentration; responses are greatest in people whose baseline 25(OH)D concentration is lower than 50 nmol/L. Future research needs to consider baseline 25(OH)D concentrations because of these response variations.
+In addition, responses vary by ethnicity; for example, postmenopausal African Americans have no response or only limited response to vitamin D from fortified foods and supplements.